syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 #### Zooming toolbar

-A toolbar is available in the Maps component to perform the zooming operation.
-The zooming toolbar is enabled when the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsZoomSettings.html#Syncfusion_Blazor_Maps_MapsZoomSettings_Enable) property of [MapsZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsZoomSettings.html) is set to **true**.
+A toolbar is available in the Maps component to perform zooming and panning operation.
+The zooming toolbar appears when the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsZoomSettings.html#Syncfusion_Blazor_Maps_MapsZoomSettings_Enable) property of [MapsZoomSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsZoomSettings.html) is set to **true**.

 The following options are available in toolbar.